Khemmani Pholsena

 Khemmani Pholsena (ເຂັມມະນີ ພົນເສນາ; born ?) is a Lao politician, Minister and Head of the President's Office and a member of the 11th Central Committee of the Lao People's Revolutionary Party (LPRP).

 She is the fifth daughter of former Lao Minister of Foreign Affairs Quinim Pholsena.
-Together with her siblings, she studied at Beijing Bayi School between 1963 and 1969, where she was a schoolmate of Xi Jinping.
+Together with her siblings, she studied at Beijing Bayi School between 1963 and 1969, where she was a schoolmate of current CCP General Secretary Xi Jinping.
 Between 1969 and 1975 she received her high school education in Vietnam.
 Between 1977 and 1982 Pholsena obtained her Bachelor and master's degrees in International Economic Relations from Moscow State Institute of International Relations.
 In 2003 she obtained a master's degree in Public Management from the National University of Singapore under the Lee Kuan Yew Fellowship.